 To apply for federal financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 For more information on the application process for financial aid and alternative student loans, please contact one of our Advisors at 802-656-2085 or visit the Student Financial Services website.

-Can I transfer my credits from my public Health certificate to yours?
+Can I transfer my credits from my Public Health certificate to yours?

 Yes, you can transfer all of your 18 credits from our UVM Public Health certificates to our MPH degree.

 If you completed graduate level courses in Public Health at UVM or at another university, then the traditional transfer of credit policy applies for matriculation into the MPH.
-You can transfer up to 9 relevant credits from UVM or another university and additional 6 relevant credits taken at UVM, provided the grade received for any transferred course is a B or higher.
+You can transfer up to 9 relevant credits from UVM or another university and an additional 6 relevant credits taken at UVM, provided the grade received for any transferred course is a B or higher.
 The program director will determine whether each course is relevant.
 The grades do not transfer.

 Can you tell me more about the capstone project?